-However, that doesn't mean you can't bring your favourite international style to your own home to get that cultural fix.
-Thankfully, we've got a host of global interior design ideas to get you started.
+However, that doesn't mean you can't bring your favorite international style to your own home to get that cultural fix.
+Thankfully, we have a host of global style interior design ideas to get you started.

 French style is synonymous with effortless chic and its combination of vintage pieces and soft colours are the epitome of timeless elegance.
 To replicate French style in your home, consider decorating with paintings of ballet dancers and feminine ornaments or an Eiffel tower to pay homage to Paris.

 Jen Bernard recommends a 'careful arrangement and a thoughtful balance of objects can create a visually harmonious scene, enhancing and complementing the rest of the space.'
 Using twin lights at each side of the mirror creates symmetry and balance in the room.